ychoy/mongoose/README.md

 ![tumblr_nbhme6bafu1s02vreo1_500](https://cloud.githubusercontent.com/assets/4304660/16811532/b08865a8-48dd-11e6-9474-c114b2e8a00d.gif)

 `MongoDB` is a no-SQL database.
 It is responsible for storing data in containers and making sure that the data is safe and organized.
-MongoDB stores data in BSON, "a binary JSON format."
+MongoDB stores data in BSON, "a binary JSON format", and it has a JavaScript API.
 We'll see SQL databases later that store data in a format more like an Excel spreadsheet.

 `Mongoose` is a library or "wrapper" that gives us a bunch of convenience methods for working with MongoDB records (kind of like jQuery's convenience methods for manipulating the DOM).
 Generally we will not be interacting _directly_ with MongoDB, instead we'll be working through `mongoose`.